Phase-space methods for representing, manipulating, and correcting Gottesman-Kitaev-Preskill qubits: Phase-space representations of the GKP encoding

 The Wigner functions for the GKP Pauli operators, \erf{2DSha}, are shown in Fig.~\ref{Fig:IdealStates}(b).
 Each is characterized by four two-dimensional $\delta$-functions within a unit cell of size $2\sqrt{\pi} \times 2 \sqrt{\pi}$.
 The pattern for each Wigner function then repeats in all other unit cells and tiles the entirety of phase space.

 Note that each Pauli Wigner function occupies its own, unique set of points in phase space.
 These set of points (and the alternating signs) are compactly described by the half-period characteristics of the $\Sha$-function in \erf{2DSha}.
 The second characteristic shifts the points by $\frac{\sqrt{\pi}}{2}$ in both $q$ and $p$ according to the vectors in \erf{shiftfvectors}, while the first characteristic determines their phase (sign).
-The action of the square-lattice Clifford operators can be compactly expressed in the form of \erf{OShatransformed} as unit symplectic matrices (\emph{i.e.}, symplectic with binary elements) and linear terms of the form $\vec{c} = \vec{m}\sqrpi , \vec{m} \in \mathbb{Z}^{2}$, as these displacements correspond with the GKP qubit operations $\op{X}_{L}$ and $\op{Z}_{L}$.
+The action of the square-lattice Clifford operators can be compactly expressed in the form of \erf{OShatransformed} as unit symplectic matrices (\emph{i.e.}, symplectic with binary elements) and displacement terms of the form $\vec{c} = \vec{m}\sqrpi , \vec{m} \in \mathbb{Z}^{2}$, as these displacements correspond with the GKP qubit operations $\op{X}_{L}$ and $\op{Z}_{L}$.
 Thus, perfect codewords under Clifford computation evolve as

-Simply, increments along the lattice transform the encoded Pauli operators as per (\ref{integerid}) and can induce a phasing of $-1$ on the encoded operators depending on $\vec{m}$ and the first characteristic.
+where $\op{U}_{G}$ and $\mat{S}$ are the Gaussian unitaries and symplectic matrices associated with the square-lattice Clifford operators.
+Simply, increments along the lattice transform the encoded Pauli operators as per Eq.~(\ref{integerid}) and can induce a phasing of $-1$ on the encoded operators depending on $\vec{m}$ and the first characteristic.
 This corresponds to rotations on the encoded Bloch sphere.
-Two important features to consider in the context of GKP Clifford computation are the transformed vector $\mat S \vec \ell_\mu$ (where $\mat{S}$ is a unit symplectic matrix) and its symplectic inner product with the linear displacement term $\vec{m}$.
+Two important features to consider in the context of GKP Clifford computation are the transformed vector $\mat S \vec \ell_\mu$ (where $\mat{S}$ is a unit symplectic matrix) and its symplectic inner product with the displacement term $\vec{m}$.
 These operations concisely describe how each GKP encoded Pauli operator transforms under general GKP logical operations within the Clifford group.